 - We work to alleviate the suffering of stray, abandoned, unwanted, and feral cats in Santa Clara County.

-- 1349 cats came into our care during 2020, which includes regular intake as well as the feral cats that we process
+- ~5000 cats came into our care during 2021, which includes adoptable cats as well as feral cats through TNR

-- 971 feral cats were returned to habitat after being spayed/neutered
+- 4700 feral cats were returned to their habitat after being spayed/neutered

 2018-2022 Strategic Plan